mesonbuild/meson/docs/markdown/Reference-manual.md

 - `returncode()`: the return code of executing the compiled binary
 - `stderr()`: the standard error produced when the command was run
 - `stdout()`: the standard out produced when the command was run

+### `module` object

+Modules provide their own specific implementation methods, but all modules proivide the following methods:

+- `bool found()`: returns True if the module was successfully imported, otherwise false. *Since 0.59.0*